manasa-arun/python/content/en/Tips/Rules for declaring a variables in python.md

 ## Concatenate Variables:
-a is stored data as `python` and b is stored as `is a language` we can combine like this
+a is stored data as `Python` and b is stored as `is a language` we can combine like this

->>> a='python'
+>>> a='Python'
 >>> b= ' is a language'
 >>> a+b
-'python is a language'
+'Python is a language'

-`python` string is stored with variable name `a` here
+`Python` string is stored with variable name `a` here

-every letter in python have an index value like this
+every letter in Python have an index value like this

 >>> a[0]
 'p'